panik5467/maven-release-plugin/README.md

 2. Build and deploy released code

-3. Relies on the output of the Prepare step – the `release.properties`.
+3. Relies on the output of the Prepare step â€“ the `release.properties`.

 ```